Raúl Servín

-Raúl Servín Monetti (born 29 April 1963) is a Mexican former professional footballer, who played as a defender for UNAM Pumas and the Mexico national team.
+Raúl Servín Monetti (born 29 April 1963) is a Mexican former professional footballer, who played as a defender for Pumas and the Mexico national team.
 He played in the 1986 FIFA World Cup in Mexico, where he scored a goal in the second round match against Bulgaria.

 Career

 Servín began playing professional football with Pumas, making his Primera debut against Atlético Español during the 1980–81 season.
 In his 14-year playing career, he also appeared for Monarcas Morelia, Cruz Azul and Toros Neza.

 Personal

 Servín's son, Raúl Servín Molina, is also a Pumas footballer who made his Primera debut against Monterrey on 3 August 2011.